2Parale/2Performant-Product-Importer/readme.txt

 = Whoa!
 That product snippet looks totally awkward on my blog.
 You call that looking good? = Actually, no. But there's a reason for it: you can customize the output depending on your theme and imagination.
 Just go to the settings page and edit the output template.

+= I have a long list of imported products and for some reason when I update them all, the script never finishes.
+What should I do? =
+There's a bug/feature in Wordpress which gets in the way of the process.
+It's documented [here](http://core.trac.wordpress.org/ticket/11831).
+The quickfix is to add `define('ALTERNATE_WP_CRON', true);` to `wp-config.php`.

 == Changelog ==

 = 0.9.5 =
 * **Critical Bugfix** AJAX now works on environments which cannot use __callStatic (i.e. PHP <5.3)
+* **Bugfix** Product mass update now divided into batches of configurable size.
+This way, even when updating large lists of products, script will not fail.

 = 0.9.4 =
 * **Bugfix** Now shows failed updated in update log and displays summary when some products fail update.